MySQL HeatWave User Guide

 As of MySQL 9.2.1, if the region is not specified, the instance's associated region is used as the default region.
 Otherwise, the specified region is used.

-single file by using resource principals.
-If you are
+The following example specifies a single file by using resource principals.

-Review additional examples that use resource principals to load structured data using Lakehouse Auto Parallel Load or manually.
+Review additional examples that use resource principals to create external tables using Lakehouse Auto Parallel Load or manually.

 pre-authenticated